slimbootloader/documentation/source/how-tos/create-ias-boot-image.rst

 Create IAS Boot Image
 ----------------------

+.. attention:: IAS image format is deprecated; container format is preferred.
+See :ref:`create-container-boot-image` for more details.

 This page provides instructions to create a bootable Linux kernel image in IAS format and setup boot partition in |SPN| to boot from it.